With property prices rising, a lot of home owners have found it more cost effective to extend their properties than move.

 Complete all Second fixing: to include:-Electrics, plumbing, skirting, doors architraves.

 Week 26 Arrange final inspection with the Building Control Dept to have the works approved.
 Clear site and hand job over.

 Please note:- The dates and indications of the duration of the works are approximate.
 Some jobs may take longer, others may be quicker.

 We at DIY Doctor found that there are 3 types of basement conversion and prices range from the following.

-Retro fit – All house / flats without existing basements/cellars can have new habitable rooms in the ground.
-Approximate pricing £ 3000.00 plus VAT per meter.
+Retro fit – All house/flats without existing basements/cellars can have new habitable rooms in the ground.
+Approximate pricing £3000.00 plus VAT per square meter.

 Basement Conversion – Where an existing cellar needs to be extended in both height and area creating new habitable rooms.
-Approximate pricing £ 2650.00 plus VAT per meter.
+Approximate pricing £2650.00 plus VAT per square meter.

-Basement refurbishment – Where an existing cellar / basement requires waterproofing and making habitable.
-Approximate pricing £ 1400.00 plus VAT per meter.
+Basement refurbishment – Where an existing cellar/basement requires waterproofing and making habitable.
+Approximate pricing £1400.00 plus VAT per square meter.